 To gain the most from any course you need to think seriously about how learning from that experience is transferred to better practice and improved ways of working.
 To do that you may need to re-think your business management education strategy.
 Try placing a greater emphasis on the processes which make the workplace an integral part of the way your managers learn.

-You’ll find a really interesting and challenging discussion of management development and education in Henry Mintzberg’s book “Managers not MBA’s”.
-You can read the introduction here.
-Note how Mintzberg argues that managers learn best and most from their actual expereinces in the workplace.
-You might also be interested in a discussion of the importance of leadership and management development, especially to help enable growth from a recession in an article on our companion website: “Better Leadership Skill Training – a key to combating a recession.”
+You’ll find a really interesting and challenging discussion of management development and education in Henry Mintzberg’s book “Managers not MBA’s“.
+Note how Mintzberg argues that managers learn best and most from their actual experiences in the workplace.
+You might also be interested in a discussion of the importance of leadership and management development on our companion website: “Better Leadership Skill Training – a key to combating a recession.”